rileyjmurray/sageopt/README.md

  and polynomials.
 The formal name for these  generalizations are "conditional SAGE signomials" and "conditional SAGE polynomials".
 This concept is introduced in a 2019 paper by Murray, Chandrasekaran, and Wierman, titled "Signomial and Polynomial Optimization via Relative Entropy and Partial Dualization."
-Because the generalization follows so transparently from the original idea of SAGE certificates (and because "conditional SAGE signomials / conditional SAGE polynomials" is a mouthful!) we say simply say "SAGE certificates" in reference to the most general idea.
+Because the generalization follows so transparently from the original idea of SAGE certificates, we say simply say "SAGE certificates" in reference to the most general idea.